Homepage / Bullion Investment Ratios: Gold to Silver Ratio

 Those who want to invest in silver and receive the greatest return should pay attention to the gold-to-silver ratio.

-When the gold-to-silver ratio is above 80, it takes more silver to buy gold, putting silver in a buyer's market, and vice versa.
+When the gold-to-silver ratio is high, it takes more silver to buy gold, indicating that silver prices are low and gold prices are high, putting silver in a buyer's market.

-When the gold-to-silver ratio is below 80, it takes less silver to buy gold, putting gold in a buyer's market.
+Whereas, when the gold-to-silver ratio is low, indicating that silver prices are high and gold prices are low, it takes less silver to buy gold, putting gold in a buyer's market.

 with Gold